Frequently Asked Questions

 Q: How is the Federal ITS Program organized?

 - A corporate-style "board of directors"– the ITS Management Council – develops and directs Federal ITS policy and ensures the effectiveness of the ITS program.
-The ITS Management Council is chaired by the Administrator of the Research and Innovative Technology Administration.
+The ITS Management Council is chaired by the Assistant Secretary in the Office of the Assistance Secretary for Research and Technology.

 - Advising the ITS Management Council is the ITS Strategic Planning Group.
 Membership is generally at the Associate Administrator and office director level, and is chaired by the ITS program manager.